shelbyspees/website/content/posts/2021/audio-quality.md

 Some teams may experience ongoing audio issues that won't be solved in the short term.
-In that case, you may need to pivot _away_ from video (and accompanying audio) and do more work over text or asyncronously.
+In that case, you may need to pivot _away_ from video (and accompanying audio) and do more work over text or asynchronously.
 Thankfully, we live in the age of Google Docs, [Mural](https://www.mural.co), and other low-latency collaborative tools!
 Many of them are free!